wptrainingteam/learn-wp-content/tutorials/common-apis-metadata.md

 You will need to do this for any data type that you want to add metadata to.

+### Adding, updating, and deleting metadata in the Custom Fields meta box

 Once enabled you can add a new custom field, by proving the field name (which will be stored as the meta_key) and the field value (which will be stored as the meta_value).

 Start by adding a custom field with the name "location" and the value "Los Angeles".
 Then click the Add Custom Field button.

 Now take a look at the wp_postmeta table in the database.
 You should see a new row with the post_id of the post you added the custom field to, a meta_key of "location", and a meta_value of "Los Angeles".

-It's also possible to add more than one record of meta data to a data object, with the same key.
+It's also possible to add more than one record of metadata to a data object, with the same key.
 So you could add another custom field with the name "location" and the value "California".

 And if you inspect the wp_postmeta table again, you'll see that there are now two rows with the same post_id and meta_key, but different meta_values.